 After another stint back home, Matthew was appointed Ambassador to Chile in 1992.
 At last, a posting where I could speak the language!
-I had recently completed a diploma in journalism and soon found a part-time job as food writer for the English newspaper, with my own weekly column called The Good Life.
+I had recently completed a post graduate diploma in journalism and soon found a part-time job as food writer for the English newspaper, with my own weekly column called The Good Life.
 Chilean food at that time was going through a similar revolution as Australia in the 1970s – trying to find its identity.
 As a food writer I was invited to become a member of The Circle of Gastronomic Writers of Chile whose members were the Jamie Olivers of Chile, so to speak.
 This automatically put me onto the list of national food judges and critics.
 For the four years we lived in Santiago I was in seventh heaven.
 Matthew was concurrently Ambassador to Bolivia and Peru and we travelled extensively in the region.

 Another stint in Canberra and we were off to Paris, the city of light, not to mention food.
 We ate in some fabulous restaurants, travelled extensively and saw in the new century from the balcony of our apartment, right next to the Eiffel Tower.
 One of the culinary highlights of our stay was when well-known Australian cook Maggie Beer came to cook for a big event.
 They were looking for someone to help her in the kitchen, so of course I put up my hand.
 The occasion was the bicentenary of the French navigator Nicolas Baudin’s arrival in South Australia and the food and wine was air-freighted from Adelaide to Paris.
 A huge fresh tuna arrived in a box the size of a coffin.
 Fortunately we found a fishmonger in the local markets to cut it into more manageable pieces.